Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/README.md

 **Overview**

 The product is a shopping cart.
 The cart will track products added to a cart.
-It needs to add new products, remove products, and provide the total count, and price of all products in the cart.
+The cart needs to add new products, remove products, and provide the total count, and price of all products in the cart.

 Start with these test cases and write code to answer test case.
-Note that all of the test cases were created to fail at the start.
+Note there is no code yet that does any of the things the tests ask for.

 From a TDD perspective you would start with failing tests and build an application to meet the requirements of the tests.